 Intuitively, building a model from all (or some) visual topic examples and ranking the documents by their probability of being generated from such a topic model, seems at least as good an approach as the reversed process (trying to explain query samples from document models).
-In practise however, this approach has some difficulties and documents with either many common or many uncommon samples (depending on the normalisation) seem to dominate the results.
-The same problems occur in the Feature Extraction task which we regard as a normal search task.
+In practise it turns out that in fact this topic model approach works better, provided that smoothing is used (See also [11]).

 The interactive search results are obviously far better, than the manual ones.
-But also here we noticed that a combination of textual and visual information performed better than text alone.
+Also here we noticed that a combination of textual and visual information performed better than text alone.
+The user action remains an indispensable component of an information retrieval system.